ubc-library-rc/dri-needs-assessment/it.md

 ### Key Findings & Recommendations

 <div class="recommendation">
-  <b>Finding 1</b>:
+  <b>Finding 1</b>
   <br>
-While UBC IT is a key player in servicing active data storage at UBC, this was a top area in which researchers wanted both training and support, but didn’t know they were available;
+While UBC IT is a key player in servicing active data storage at UBC, this was a top area in which researchers wanted both training and support, but didn’t know they were available

   <br>
   <br>

-<b>Recommendation 1</b>:
+<b>Recommendation 1</b>
   <br>
- As UBC ARC is also a leader in this area, coordinate services across these units to maximize efforts, resources, and discoverability of services;
+ As UBC ARC is also a leader in this area, coordinate services across these units to maximize efforts, resources, and discoverability of services
   </div>

 <div class="recommendation">
-  <b>Finding 2</b>:
+  <b>Finding 2</b>
   <br>
-While UBC IT is a key player in servicing retention/deposition/preservation at UBC, this was a top area in which researchers wanted both training and support, but didn’t know they were available;
+While UBC IT is a key player in servicing retention/deposition/preservation at UBC, this was a top area in which researchers wanted both training and support, but didn’t know they were available

   <br>
   <br>

- <b>Recommendation 2</b>:
+ <b>Recommendation 2</b>
   <br>
-  As UBC ARC and UBC Library are also leaders in these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;
+  As UBC ARC and UBC Library are also leaders in these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services
   </div>

 <div class="recommendation">
-  <b>Finding 3</b>:
+  <b>Finding 3</b>
   <br>
-It was noted in both the survey and focus groups that it is very challenging to find accurate and up-to-date guidance on the intersections of privacy, security, and compliance.
+It was noted in both the survey and focus groups that it is very challenging to find accurate and up-to-date guidance on the intersections of privacy, security, and compliance

   <br>
   <br>

-<b>Recommendation 3</b>:
+<b>Recommendation 3</b>
   <br>
 The UBC IT portfolio is responsible for creating the policies and guidelines for researchers to adhere to, but UBC Ethics gets the bulk of questions about compliance.
-This gap should be bridged with resources centralized in a single location to support researchers in their ability to conduct research that properly protects research participants.
+This gap should be bridged with resources centralized in a single location to support researchers in their ability to conduct research that properly protects research participants
   </div>